JStumpp/awesome-android/readme.md

 - [ThreeTen Android Backport](https://github.com/JakeWharton/ThreeTenABP) - An adaptation of the JSR-310 backport for Android.
 - [Joda-Time Android](https://github.com/dlew/joda-time-android) - Joda-Time library with Android specialization.
 - [True Time](https://github.com/instacart/truetime-android) - Android NTP time library.
 Get the true current time impervious to device clock time changes.
+- [PrimeCalendar](https://github.com/aminography/PrimeCalendar) - Provides all of the "java.util.Calendar" functionalities for Persian, Hijri, Japanese, etc, as well as their conversion to each other.

 ### Runtime Permissions